PycWB/pycwb/README.md

 This is a project to simplify the installation of `cWB` and run `cWB` with python.

+## Installation

-Check [installation guide](./0.installation_guide.md) to simply install `cWB` with conda
+Check [installation guide](./docs/0.installation_guide.md) to simply install `cWB` with conda

+## Initialise pycWB

-The [initialisation guide](1.initialisation_guide.md) can help you understand the detail of the environment setup and library loading with python.
+The [initialisation guide](./docs/1.initialisation_guide.md) can help you understand the detail of the environment setup and library loading with python.
 This processing is coded in the class `pycWB`.
 If you are not interested in the detail, you can directly initialize the `cWB` with

 ```python
 import sys